 The Project Management Institute is the largest professional organisation in the world for project managers.
 They produce the Project Management Body of Knowledge (PMBOK) which details the methodology for project management that has been developed by the PMI.
 It is used as the basis for the examination for people who wish to become PMI certified Project Management Professionals (PMP).

-The PMBOK has been developed by the members of the PMI over many years – it is currently in its fourth edition – and details the processes that they believe will be useful to project managers.
+The PMBOK has been developed by the members of the PMI over many years – it is currently in its sixth edition – and details the processes that they believe will be useful to project managers.
 In this course, the PMBOK is used as an example of a project management methodology.
 The PMBOK is relatively weak on the human and organisational side of projects and so these areas will receive further emphasis in the course.

 This course will not prepare students to sit the PMP exam.
 The University of Waterloo offers an online course, available online globally, to prepare for the exam.
 Details of the Project Leadership Programme are available from the university’s Centre for Extended Learning.